AppWerft/Titanium-AndroidStudio/README.md

 <img src="https://raw.githubusercontent.com/AppWerft/Titanium-AndroidStudio/master/screens/Studio.png" width=400 />

-If I open an existing project and point to our `test` - folder, then Nothing to show on left slider.
+If you open an existing project and point to our `test` - folder, then there is nothing to show on the left side bar.

-Ok, next we add the SDK to project settings by calling this dialog
+Ok, next we add the SDK to project settings by calling this dialog:

 Menu: **File/Projectstructure**

 <img src="https://raw.githubusercontent.com/AppWerft/Titanium-AndroidStudio/master/screens/SDK.png" width=500 />

-### Add Android facet
+### Add Android Build Files

 First you have to create some folders: